Let's talk about canine joint problems....

 Dogs’ joints take a pounding, from running after tennis balls to jumping off the back deck.

-And for some dogs
+And for some dogs, that’s a problem.

 More use means more injuries and can lead to joint-related problems such as ACL (anterior cruciate ligament) tears and osteoarthritis.